100 Notable alumni of

 -

 Zalmay Mamozy Khalilzad is an American diplomat and foreign policy expert.
-Khalilzad was the U.S. special representative for Afghanistan reconciliation from September 2018 to October 2021.
-Khailzad was appointed by President George W. Bush to serve as United States ambassador to the United Nations, serving in the role from 2007 to 2009.
-Khalilzad was the highest ranking Muslim-American in government at the time he left the position.
-Prior to this, Khalilzad served in the Bush administration as ambassador to Afghanistan from 2004 to 2005 and Ambassador to Iraq from 2005 to 2007.
+He served as the U.S. special representative for Afghanistan reconciliation from 2018 to 2021.
+He also served as United States ambassador to the United Nations, serving in the role from 2007 to 2009.
+He previously served in the Bush administration as ambassador to Afghanistan from 2004 to 2005 and Ambassador to Iraq from 2005 to 2007.

 -